 Maybe your digital asset management system is wonky and hard to search because downloading images takes too many steps or clicks.

-Oftentimes meeting rooms are impossible to find without a tool to manage them because people steal rooms and don’t show up to others.
+Oftentimes meeting rooms are impossible to find without a meeting room schedule display to manage them because people steal rooms and don’t show up to others.

 Knowing what makes something difficult to do will help you when picking out a new tool to alleviate the issues.

 Rank each opportunity using the ICE score system (impact, confidence, and ease), but focus predominantly on impact.
 The most impactful upgrades should be your top priority, regardless of how confident you are in carrying it out or how difficult it may be.

 Combined, these will have a big positive effect.
 Separately, the easy wins early on will help get buy-in for the larger initiatives down the line.

 Blackbaud’s CTO Mary Beth Westmoreland asks herself this question when prioritizing tools:

 If you preach transparency but don’t use an open file storage system, change that.

 What are your core company and brand values that you publish internally and externally?
 Make sure your workplace’s digital transformation aims to match those.

 If you’re all about “innovation” in your brand and product messaging, but don’t have meeting rooms equipped for video conferencing, what does that say to your employees, visitors, and partners?